fstnetwork/module-api/API_Reference/Issuer/getSmartTokenHolders.md

           - **`address`** \<string>
             - The holder's address.
           - **`balance`** \<string>
-            - Amount of the token the holder owns.
+            - Amount of the Smart Token the holder owns.
 The format is Decimaled Number.